Reefer Madness: Production and history

-Filming locations

-While the beginning and end of the scene where Jimmy is driving under the influence and ends up striking and killing a pedestrian was filmed on the studio backlot, the driving scenes on the street were filmed right outside the studio, with 7291 Santa Monica Blvd (today renumbered to 7335 Santa Monica Blvd) visible.

 Preservation and copyright status

 The concept of aftermarket films in film distribution had not yet been developed, especially for films that existed outside the confines of the studio system, and were therefore considered "forbidden fruit," not fit for mainstream exhibition.
 For this reason, neither Esper nor original producer George Hirliman bothered to protect the film's copyright; it thus had an improper copyright notice invalidating the copyright.
 More than 30 years later, in the spring of 1972, the founder of NORML, Keith Stroup, found a copy of the film in the Library of Congress archives and bought a print for $297.
 As part of a fundraising campaign, NORML showed Reefer Madness on college campuses up and down California, asking a $1 donation for admission and raising $16,000 toward support for the California Marijuana Initiative, a political group that sought to legalize marijuana in the 1972 fall elections.
 Robert Shaye of New Line Cinema eventually heard about the underground hit and went to see it at the Bleecker Street Cinema.
 He noticed the film carried an improper copyright notice and realized it was in the public domain.
 Seeking material for New Line's college circuit, he was able to obtain an original copy from a collector and began distributing the film nationally, "making a small fortune for New Line."

-In 2004, Legend Films restored and colorized a print of the film, featuring intentionally unrealistic color schemes that add to the film's campy humor.
-The smoke from the "marihuana" was made to appear green, blue, orange and purple, each person's colored smoke representing their mood and the different "levels of 'addiction.
-Film Freak Central criticized the colorization, writing that the color choices would better suit a film about LSD than a film about cannabis.